 The doctrine of Christ is that His Father is His God as He called Him before He died, after He was resurrected, and after He was seated next to Him: “My God, my God, why hast thou forsaken me?”
 (Mat 27:46; Mar 15:34), “I ascend unto my Father, and your Father; and to my God, and your God” (Jhn 20:17); “Him that overcometh will I make a pillar in the temple of my God, and he shall go no more out: and I will write upon him the name of my God, and the name of the city of my God, which is new Jerusalem, which cometh down out of heaven from my God” (Rev 3:12).

 The main statement used to claim that Jesus Himself is God: “In the beginning was the Word, and the Word was with God, and the Word was God.
 The same was in the beginning with God.”
 (Jhn 1:1-2).
 But twice John said He was “with God.”
 How can He be with Him and also be Him?
 Since John later wrote, “the Word of life; (For the life was manifested, and we have seen it, and bear witness, and shew unto you that eternal life, which was with the Father” (1Jo 1:1-2), then “with God” corresponds to “with the Father.”
 The context of “the Word was God” includes several figures of speech or metaphors.
 The Son of God isn’t literally “the Word” (v.
 1) or “the Light” (v.
 7).
 These are figures of speech.
 And just as “the light was the life” (v.
 4) is a metaphor, so is “the Word was God.”
-The Word Himself later explained “he that hath seen me hath seen the Father” (14:9).
+He said of Himself, “he that seeth me seeth him that sent me” (Jhn 12:45), “he that hath seen me hath seen the Father” (Jhn 14:9).
+His apostles also wrote, “Christ, who is the image of God” (2Co 4:4), “Who is the image of the invisible God” (Col 1:15), “the express image of his person” (Heb 1:3).
 He represented God to such perfection that John could say He “was God” in metaphorical equivalence.